Courses, workshops and membership surgeries to help you achieve professional qualification.

 24/7 access to recorded webinars covering key areas of professional qualification.

 Courses, help and advice to advance your career no matter what stage you are at.

 Specialist training courses let you learn new skills and add to your personal development.

 Earn new qualifications to boost your career and demonstrate your abilities.

-British ex-pat engineer, Chris Perks, Transport Sector Director for environmental and engineering consultancy, Tonkin + Taylor, discusses making the move from the UK to New Zealand in 2010 and his work for the national highways agency.
+British ex-pat engineer Chris Perks, Transport Sector Director for environmental and engineering consultancy Tonkin + Taylor, discusses making the move from the UK to New Zealand and his work for the national highways agency.

 By determining New Zealand's infrastructure, engineers are playing a pivotal part in shaping the country and its future.
-So the jobs are not without pressure, and the same goes for working on earthquake recovery programmes.
-When the 7.8 magnitude Kaikōura Earthquake struck at two minutes past midnight on 14 November 2016, a resulting – not to mention humongous – series of very large landslides destroyed over 200km of the rail and road network, shutting down the main transport links between NZ's North and South Islands.
+The jobs are not without pressure, and the same goes for working on earthquake recovery programmes.
+When the 7.8 magnitude Kaikōura Earthquake struck at two minutes past midnight on 14 November 2016, a resulting series of very large landslides destroyed over 200km of the rail and road network, shutting down the main transport links between NZ's North and South Islands.